h2non/htgen/README.md

 ## Features

-- Tiny, 300 lines of code
+- Tiny: 300 LOC, 5KB minified
 - Simple and elegant API supporting method chaining and more
 - Minified or pretty code generation
 - Usable from node and browsers